top of page

 This defect alone is enough to justify totally scrapping and rethinking the plan, and it should have been done a long time ago.

-The preferred 240-mile Texas Central route suffers from the now common affliction of high speed design in the Western World - it is circuitous, avoiding civilization where possible while requiring the continuous grinding around of extreme wide-radius curves at speed - thus enabling the high speed but wasting it on the lengthy alignment, and failing to serve the populations in the places avoided, because they are too developed - a characteristic that in Texas Central and several other resent high speed entries has been taken to a point of ridiculousness.
+The preferred 240-mile Texas Central route suffers from the now common affliction of high speed design in the Western World - it is circuitous, avoiding civilization where possible, while requiring the continuous grinding around of extreme wide-radius curves at speed, wasting resources on constant maintenance of both the curves and rolling stock, thus enabling the high speed, but wasting it on the lengthy alignment, and failing to serve the populations in the places avoided, because they are too developed - a characteristic that in Texas Central and several other resent high speed entries has been taken to a point of ridiculousness.

-Disclaimer: I am unable to find any information on the current structural particulars of Union Station and it's surrounding trackage other than what is available from aerial photos and very limited photos of the interior, but am convinced - if by instinct only given a number of other current passenger rail SNAFU's I'm intimately familiar with - that a feasible and aesthetically improving solution exists that would allow high volume long distance service to co-exist with DART at this location, benefiting and allowing further expansion of both - even if it means two levels of tracks.
+I am unable to find any information on the current structural particulars of Union Station and it's surrounding trackage other than what is available from aerial photos and very limited photos of the interior, but am convinced - if by instinct only given a number of other current passenger rail SNAFUs - that feasible and aesthetically improved solutions exist which would allow high volume long distance and regional service to co-exist with DART at this location, benefiting and allowing further expansion of both - by using two levels of tracks.
+Anticipated complaints of gloomy surroundings for DART on the order of class war are unfounded, because it's possible to provide beautiful surroundings there with plenty of natural light, and efficient air conditioning given full platform barriers, preferably of glass, which would probably increase ridership in the summer.

-The point is to work up and solidify plans that include high volume long distance and higher-than-current volume local service, coexisting and conveniently interfaced on location, while taking advantage of this legacy that cannot now or foreseeably be equaled or reproduced.
-This might possibly be undertaken as part of the project currently known as Core Express.
-Armed with the said particulars and adequate preparation I would argue against any engineer or interested carrier entity, that a minimum of four completely grade separated tracks from Ft.
-Worth and the capacity to accommodate the traffic at Union Station, along with that of the Houston service, is not only doable but a necessity.
-It is only a matter of taking the time to divine the the best solution, truly a rewarding and revelatory process - and most interested parties are suspiciously unwilling to undertake that.
+The point is to work up and solidify plans that include high volume long distance and higher-than-current volume local service, coexisting and conveniently interfaced on location, while taking advantage of this potential for capacity and convenience that cannot now or foreseeably be equaled.
+Armed with the particulars and adequate preparation I would argue against any engineer or interested carrier entity, that a minimum of four grade-separated platform tracks - or more - with the capacity to accommodate rapidly expanding regional traffic at Union Station, is not only doable but a necessity.
+It is only a matter of taking the time to divine the best solution - a rewarding and revelatory process - and most interested parties in a position of authority regarding matters of station design are suspiciously unwilling to undertake that.

 ____________________________________________________